Xubu6/EconomicMobilityWebsite/README.md

 // run the website (must run both the commands, in this order.. webpack updates the react components) npx webpack npm start

-In order to route data securely from external ports to the ports this runs on, I used nginx.
-They have good documentation, if you need additional help let me know